El Roi Ltd

 5. Complaints Policy

 El Roi Ltd views complaints as opportunities to learn and improve.
 We welcome feedback from agency workers, client organisations, and El Roi staff.
 Every complaint is taken seriously and handled with sensitivity and professionalism.
-We aim to resolve issues at the earliest possible stage, maintaining open communication throughout the process.
+We aim to resolve issues at the earliest possible stage, maintaining open communication throughout the process, and adhering to all CQC requirements.

 Raise Concern

-Complaint received verbally or in writing from an agency worker or client organisation.
+Complaint received verbally or in writing from an agency worker, client organisation, service user, or their representative.

 Acknowledge